 In September 2020, the Ponte Vedra Inn & Club unveiled the historic Ocean House and Peyton House, offering 41 new oceanfront guest rooms and suites.

-In the heart of St. Augustine’s Historic District, the Renaissance Historic Downtown St. Augustine Hotel scheduled to open in Spring 2021.
+In the heart of St. Augustine’s Historic District, the Renaissance Historic Downtown St. Augustine Hotel scheduled to open in the summer of 2021.
 This fantastic hotel is designed to replicate the historic San Marco Hotel that sat on the same spot during the Gilded Age.
 The new hotel will feature 89 guest rooms, distinct event spaces, world-class dining, traditional Southern hospitality and modern amenities.

 In an average year, nearly 300 weddings take place each month on Florida’s Historic Coast.
 Some of the most unique wedding venues include Lightner Museum, San Sebastian Winery, The Treasury on the Plaza, Marineland Dolphin Adventure, aboard The Schooner Freedom, Ponce de Leon’s Fountain of Youth Archeological Park, the Villa Zorayda, The Clubhouse at TPC Sawgrass or one of the many of the quaint Bed & Breakfast Inns and several other unique venues found in the area.